ant512/Woopsi/Woopsi/bonus/Readme.txt

 -----------

-  Woopsi intentionally makes no use of the STL collection classes (vector, etc), instead using its own DynamicArray class.
-This is done to reduce the size of the Woopsi ROM.
+  Woopsi intentionally makes no use of the STL collection classes (vector, etc), instead making use of its own DynamicArray class.
+This is done to reduce the size of Woopsi ROMs.
 The collections in this folder are a linked list and a hashmap.
 Both have associated iterator classes.

 Gadgets
 -------

-  Extra gadgets that aren't officially part of Woopsi.
+  Extra gadgets that aren't officially part of Woopsi, or have external dependencies that will bulk up the size of the ROM if they were included by default.